woodycal/pico-secure-delivery-box/README.md

 ![Box image 2](Building-box/IMG_20250123_120335198.jpg)

 Please note I'm not professional programmer im a beginner hobbyist!.
 Designed to be simple and easy to understand with alot potential to grow.
+Originally wanted cameras and a keypad but realistically delivery drivers just want to drop your parcel off as quick as possible so drop box is more realistic.

 ## Item list: